IP Address Formats: Decimal, Binary, Hex, and How to Convert

 RFC 1918 reserved specific blocks within Classes A, B, and C for private (non-routable) use.
 These are the addresses used on internal networks behind routers and firewalls:

-If you have ever connected to a home Wi-Fi network and seen an IP starting with 192.168, you were using a Class C private address.
+Have you ever connected to home Wi-Fi and seen an IP starting with 192.168?
+That is a Class C private address.
 Enterprise networks tend to use the 10.x.x.x range because it offers far more addresses for large-scale internal use.
 For more on how private and public addresses interact, see our guide on public vs. private IP addresses.

 Special and Reserved Addresses